ChadDev-Hub/Electrical-Distribution-GIS/README.md

 #### Functionalities

 The user can Turn off and Turn on the Substation and Tranformer to Identify the affected downstream components.
-It Provides A realtime Interaction on GIS Web map on multiple User.
+It Provides A real-time Interaction on GIS Web map on multiple User.

 This GIS interactive map includes the following location and data: